 ELECTIVE

 Practicing evidence-based medicine requires familiarity with the basic principles of epidemiology.
 This three-week summer course allows students to develop a background in these principles, using as its classroom the prairies, ponds, and fields of western Nebraska.
 Students engage in observation and experimentation while enjoying the beautiful natural setting of UNL's Cedar Point Biological Field Station, located near Ogallala and Lake McConaughy.
 Collecting trips, laboratory experiments and a group project offer unique, out-of-the-classroom learning opportunities.
 Visit http://darwin.unmc.edu/fieldepi for more information about this course and the facilities at Cedar Point.
 Students will need to obtain a copy of the required text (Epidemiology by Leon Gordis, fourth or fifth editions) prior to the rotation.
 Students will develop an understanding of the epidemiological and bio statistical principles traditionally taught in an introductory-level epidemiology course.
 Students will develop skills in collection, dissection, and laboratory experimentation.
 Students will develop an understanding of how classroom principles can be translated into real-world observation and experimentation.
 Instructional methods will include lecture, independent reading, field collection and observation trips and laboratory experiments.
 Computer-based methods may be included as well.
 Structured class time occurs Monday through Friday.
 Over the time period, roughly one-third of class time will be spent in lecture format and two-thirds in field/lab exercises.
 Evening reading assignments will be provided for most days.
 Student performance will be assessed using daily quizzes over assigned reading, class/lab participation and a final group project.
+Rotation information will be sent out to students prior to the start of the rotation.
 Rotations Offered: Variable.

-Prerequisite: Pre-arrangement with Dr. Devin Nickol, dnickol@unmc.edu.
+Prerequisite: Pre-approval is needed, with Dr. Devin Nickol, dnickol@unmc.edu.
 Not open to visiting students.

 Instructor: Dr. Devin Nickol